codeidc/Universal-Intel-WiFi-BT-Updater/docs/HOW-TO-VERIFY-DRIVERS_EN_2026.md

 ---

-Believe me, **no one else is crazy enough** to download, extract and examine **every single Intel Wi‑Fi and Bluetooth driver package ever released**, then compile them into a complete, searchable database.
-That is exactly what I did – and it is the foundation of the **[Universal Intel Wi‑Fi and Bluetooth Drivers Updater](https://github.com/FirstEverTech/Universal-Intel-WiFi-BT-Updater)**.

-The tool does the above check **automatically** for all your Intel wireless devices in seconds, then downloads and installs the correct packages with full hash verification.
+The **[Universal Intel Wi‑Fi and Bluetooth Drivers Updater](https://github.com/FirstEverTech/Universal-Intel-WiFi-BT-Updater)** tool will **automatically** check for all your Intel wireless devices in seconds, then download and install the correct packages with full hash verification.

 ---